devpassion/libarccos/README.md

     * create compile-time interval and apply meta operations to all elements.
 * compile-time logging
     * Define logging level at compile time ( non displayed logging informations does not produce asm code )
+* graph data structure
+    * adapted for regular update (on many game loop, for example)
+    * optimized for search shortests path on graph with fixed node number

 #### Prerequisites